 11-28-1978 Siri Hall Arnøy – Place of birth unknown.
 She is a former Norwegian politician.
 Arnøy was a member of Parliament from 2001 to 2005,.
 From October 2005 to January 2006, she was the political advisor for the Minister of Finance and a deputy representative for the term 2005 – 2009.
 She is openly lesbian.
 In 2012, she earned a PhD from the Norwegian University of Science and Technology.

 11-28-1983 Rostam Batmanglij – Place of birth unknown.
 He grew up in Washington D.C.
 His parents are both Iranian and arrived in D.C. in 1983.
-He is an American songwriter, musician and producer and multi-instrumentalist.
+He is an American songwriter, musician, producer and is multi-instrumentalist.
 He was with the group Vampire Weekend and electro-soul group Discovery.
 He is openly gay and talked about his sexual orientation in the magazine Out.
 He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).

 11-28-1983 Omar Sharif Jr. – Born in Montreal, Canada to a Jewish mother and Muslim father.
-He is a model, writer and activist.
+He is a model, writer, and activist.
 He is the grandson of Omar Sharif.
 He received international attention from his ads for Calvin Klein and Coca Cola.
 In 2013, shortly after the Muslim Brotherhood was elected to parliament in Egypt, Omar published an open letter in The Advocate, in which he came out as gay and half-Jewish and questioned the new Egyptian government’s commitment to basic human rights and diversity.
 He is the first public personality to come out as openly gay in the Arab world.
 He faced an onslaught of condemnation, criticism, and threats of violence.
 Omar was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).
 From 2013 to 2015, Omar served as Eastern National Spokesperson for GLADD (Gay & Lesbian Alliance Against Defamation).
 Omar stated, “My grandfather didn’t care that I’m gay.
 Before anything, in the eyes of my grandparents, I was a grandson.”

 11-28-1983 Tyler Glenn – Born in Temecula, California.
 Glenn was raised a Mormon.
 He is an American vocalist and keyboardist for the American alternative rock band Neon Trees.
 He came out as gay in the March 24, 2014 issue of Rolling Stone magazine.
 He discussed keeping his sexuality a secret throughout his life.
 Glenn says he’s known he was gay since he was a child.
 In 2014, he was featured as lead vocalist on Born to Run, a song on Afrojack’s debut studio album, Forget the World.

-11-28-1986 Daniel Mallory Ortberg – Place of birth unknown.
+11-28-1986 Daniel Mallory Ortberg (Mallory Ortberg) – Place of birth unknown.
 She grew up in northern Illinois and then in San Francisco.
 Her parents are evangelical Christian pastors.
 Ortberg is an American author, editor, and co-founder of the feminist site The Toast.
 Her books include Texts from Jane Eyre (2014) and The Merry Spinster: Tales of Everyday Horror (2018).
 Ortberg identifies as queer and in February 2018, has come out as transgender.
 (Photo courtesy of kellywritershouse CC 2.0)